Moosquibe/DiffusionLitrev/docs/index.md

 So what is the distribution of $\bf{x}_t$?
 Clearly, for fixed $\bf{x}_0$ it is a Gaussian, but recall that our starting point is that $\bf{x}_0$ comes from some distribution $q(x_0)$ we are trying to learn and that is far from Gaussian.
 Taking that into account (which corresponds to sampling an example from $q$ followed by running the Markov chain), $\bf{x}_t$ is an intractable mixture of Gaussians with mixing distribution $q(x_0)$.
 For large $t$, however, as long as $\bar{\alpha}_t\to 0$ (which translates to $\beta_t$ is not being too small), we have $\bf{x_t} \approx \bar{\varepsilon}_t \sim \mathcal{N}(0, I)$.
 This fact can be made rigorous e.g. by using [characteristic functions](https://en.wikipedia.org/wiki/Characteristic_function_(probability_theory)), and is the special case of a more general result on the ergodicity of Markov chains.
 Furthermore, if $\beta_t > c > 0$ for some number $c$, then $\bar{\alpha}_t\leq (1-c)^t$ and the convergence is exponentially fast.

 To summarize, the Markov chain morphs the initial intractable distribution $q(x_0)$ to an approximately Gaussian one $q(x_T)$ which we can very easily handle analytically and sample from.
+This convergence of distributions happens faster with larger $\beta$-s.
 The question is now whether we can learn from this process about how to go the other way and transform a standard isotropic Gaussian distribution to an approximation $p(x_0)$ of $q(x_0)$.
 Success on this task would mean that we have a way to approximately evaluate $q(x_0)$ and sample from it by simply sampling from a Gaussian.

 ### (b) The backward process

-### The optimization objective
+### (c) The optimization objective

-### The step-size schedule
+### (d) The step-size schedule